autoliuweijie/FastPLM/README.md

 # FastPLM

-The source code of the FastPLM toolbox will be released after the paper is published.
+The source code of the FastPLM toolkit will be released after the paper is published.